pajowu/emojy-rust/README.md

-# emojy
+# emojy-rust

-A brainfuck dialect using emojis.
+Rust interpreter for emojy, a brainfuck dialect using emojis.

 ## Commands